searfmat/searfmat/README.md

  ### Hello!

-I am currently a junior computer science BS student at the University of Delaware.
+I am currently a junior Computer Science student at the University of Delaware.
 Concentration in systems and networks.

 ### Current projects
 - Learning Go